Dedicated IP Addresses: Do You Need One Or Not?

 The Myth of Bad Neighbours

-Google will not penalize your site for the SEO behavior of a “noisy IP neighbor” (e.g., a black hat SEO sharing your IP).
+Google will not penalize your site for the SEO behavior of a “noisy IP neighbor.”
+A black hat SEO sharing your IP, for example.

 “I understand, and Google understands, that shared web hosting happens, you can’t really control or help who else is on that IP address or Class C subnet.
 The other thing is that if you were to take action just on that Class C subnet or IP address, the spammers are pretty savvy and the spammers would often migrate and go to a new IP address.
 So typically it’s not the most scalable way to tackle things.”, Matt Cutts

-He does mention that being the one single “good” site on a server full of exclusively bad sites will tend to invite more scrutiny.
-Google will take a closer look at that site to see if it’s just some goober who registered on a server they had no idea about, or if it’s a spammer trying to use that page as the money site for a private blog network, or something of the sort.
+He does mention that being the one “good” site on a server full of bad sites will invite more scrutiny.
+Google will take a closer look at that site to investigate.
+If it’s just some goober who registered on a server they had no idea about, or a spammer trying to use that page as the money site for a private blog network, or something of the sort.
 Basically, by being the one good site in a bad neighborhood, you’re inviting deeper investigation.
-Google’s mission is to provide the best search results and blanketly banning or penalizing sites because of a noisy neighbors does not improve search results because that would put the majority of sites on the web at risk of de-ranking based on criteria beyond their control.
+Google’s mission is to provide the best search results.
+Blanketly banning or penalizing sites because of a noisy neighbors does not improve search results.
+That would put the majority of sites on the web at risk of de-ranking based on criteria beyond their control.

-The majority of sites on the web today are hosted behind shared IP addresses, using the widely accepted practice of shared hosting.
-In fact, many of the top brands on the web (Google, Target, CNN, Coca-Cola) are using shared IP addresses to host multiple domains.
+The majority of sites on the web today are hosted behind shared IP addresses.
+That is the widely accepted practice of Shared Hosting.
+In fact, many of the top brands on the web (Google, Target, CNN, Coca-Cola) do it.
 A simple reverse-IP lookup reveals this.

 To summarize the information: as we do use the SNI technology, you can certainly have an SSL encryption applied to your domain without having to worry about purchasing a Dedicated IP address.
 Hopefully, this blog post helped you provide a little insight into the current status of whether or not you need a dedicated IP address or shared IP address when it comes to hosting your website.